WassimTenachi/PhySO/docs/source/doc_benchmarks.md

 See [[Udrescu 2019]](https://arxiv.org/abs/1905.11481) which introduced the benchmark, [[La Cava 2021]](https://arxiv.org/abs/2107.14351) which formalized it and [[Tenachi 2023]](https://arxiv.org/abs/2303.03192) for the evaluation of `physo` on this benchmark.

-Note that `physo` reads Feynman challenges from the original files (FeynmanEquations.csv, BonusEquations.csv, units.csv) produced by [[Udrescu 2019]](https://arxiv.org/abs/1905.11481) and correcting some mistakes (incorrect units, columns etc.) in the original files.
+Note that `physo` reads Feynman challenges from the original files (FeynmanEquations.csv, BonusEquations.csv, units.csv) produced by [[Udrescu 2019]](https://arxiv.org/abs/1905.11481) and adjusting for some mistakes (incorrect units, columns etc.) in the original files.

 ### Loading a Feynman challenge

 This benchmark comprises 120 challenges, each with a unique ground truth expression.

-Challenge number `i_eq` $\in$ {0, 1, ..., 119} of the Feynman benchmark, {0, ..., 99} corresponding to bulk challenges and {100, ..., 119} to bonus challenges can be accessed as follows:
+Challenge number `i_eq` $\in$ {0, 1, ..., 119} of the Feynman benchmark ({0, ..., 99} corresponding to bulk challenges and {100, ..., 119} to bonus challenges) can be accessed as follows:

 ```
 import physo